-HB 195 (Johnson)(H. Rules)(+) Would create a notification requirement for communities with planning and zoning regarding developments within 660 feet of natural gas transmission pipelines; require a notified pipeline operator to provide pipeline location information to the developer; and require the developer to include language on the final plat filed with the planning commission stating that the developer has utilized reasonable means to notify the pipeline operator and verify the pipeline location.
+HB 195 (Johnson)(S. NR Energy)(+) Would create a notification requirement for communities with planning and zoning regarding developments within 660 feet of natural gas transmission pipelines; require a notified pipeline operator to provide pipeline location information to the developer; and require the developer to include language on the final plat filed with the planning commission stating that the developer has utilized reasonable means to notify the pipeline operator and verify the pipeline location.
 Recommendations largely track those of the consensus group advising the Pipeline and Hazardous Materials Safety Administration.
-KRC has requested that the sponsor consider broadening the application to include "hazardous liquids pipelines" as well, and that is under discussion with stakeholders and the sponsor.